rcaelers/workrave-website/content/en/docs/settings/ui/index.md

 - Sound

   Device used to play sounds.
 Can be set to sound card or PC speaker.
+  Support for PC speaker will be removed in a future version of Workrave.

 - Mute sounds during rest break and daily limit

-  If enabled, Workrave will mute all audio during a rest break and daily limmit.
+  If enabled, Workrave will mute all audio during a rest break and daily limit.
   This can be used, for example, to mute music playback during such a break.

 - Sound theme